7 of Kate Moss' most iconic outfits

 The supermodel redefined festival dressing, 90s minimalism and the naked dress.

 Within the realm of supermodels, Kate Moss deserves a category of her own.
 Coming up as a teen in the early 90s, Kate was a muse to some of fashion’s biggest names: Calvin Klein, Versace, Karl Lagerfeld, Glen Luchford, Mario Sorrenti and more.
 Much more than a super, the i-D cover star has transcended the realm of fashion to become a true cultural icon and household name.
 Her personal style holds the same kind of legacy.
-Her style is of the rare sort, one that has defined — and redefined — the zeitgeist for over three decades and counting: the minimalism of the 90s, the unkempt swagger of the 00s indie rock scene, the edgy glam of the 10s, and onwards.
-There are honestly too many iconic Kate Moss looks to count.
+Her style is of the rare sort, one that has defined — and redefined — the zeitgeist for over three decades and counting: the minimalism of the 90s, the unkempt swagger of the 00s indie rock scene, the edgy glam of the 2010s, and onwards.
+There are honestly too many looks to count.
 Honorable mentions include: the Bella Freud “Ginsberg is God” sweater, innumerable Nicolas Ghesquière for Balenciaga jersey dresses, her John Galliano wedding gown, the sequinned look she wore for her 30th birthday party, the list goes on.
-Here, we’ve distilled her iconic looks to seven seminal outfits that define the eclectic, ever-shifting, yet elemental Kate Moss style.
+Here, we’ve wounded up Kate Moss’ most iconic outfits.

 At an Elite Model Agency party, 1993